RoofTitan/VideoProcessingApp-Deployment/GITHUB-DEPLOYMENT-GUIDE.md

 8. Click "Next"
 9. Choose the "Basic" plan
 10. Click "Create Resources"

+### Troubleshooting DigitalOcean Deployment

+If you encounter an error like "target source directory does not exist: invalid argument" when deploying to DigitalOcean, make sure:

+1. The "api" directory exists in your repository
+2. The "api" directory contains at least:
+   - index.js - The main API file
+   - package.json - With proper dependencies and start script

 ## Step 5: Configure GitHub Repository Settings and Secrets